boldsign/csharp-samples/README.md

 string clientSecret = Environment.GetEnvironmentVariable("ClientSecret");

 ```
-4. For Template document and EmbeddedSign sample you need to [create template](https://www.boldsign.com/help/getting-started/creating-templates/) with the following scenario's
+4. For Template document and EmbeddedSign sample, you need to [create template](https://www.boldsign.com/help/getting-started/creating-templates/) with the following scenario's

     1. For the Template document sample, create a template with Name and Email form fields, and also name should be SignerName and SignerEmail.
-    2. For Embedded Sign sample, create a template with Name, Address, State, PostalCode form fields and also name should be SignerName, SignerAddress, SignerState, SignerPostalCode
+    2. For Embedded Sign sample, create a template with Name, Address, State, PostalCode form fields and also name should be SignerName, SignerAddress, SignerState, SignerPostalCode.

  Please refer to this [link]( https://www.boldsign.com/help/api/template/send-document-to-sign-using-template/#send-document-from-template-by-filling-existing-fields) for adding form fields with names.